enzo-project/enzo-e/doc/source/devel/param.rst

   Ultimately we would like to remove the :cpp:class:`!Config` and :cpp:class:`!EnzoConfig` classes.

-First, we briefly review properties of Enzo-E/Cello parameters and talk about the idea of a "parameter-path" Next, we talk through an example of how you might add a new parameter using the new approach.
+First, we briefly review properties of Enzo-E/Cello parameters and talk about the idea of a "parameter-path" Next, we describe how to actually access a parameter value (using the new approach).
+Then, we talk through an example of how you might add a new parameter (using the new approach).
-Then, we provide some more details about the design of the new-approach.
+Afterwards, we provide some more details about the design of the new-approach.
 Finally, we briefly discuss the older approach (and some of its shortcomings).

 ===================================